How to do a wine tasting at home

 All these temperatures are indicative and changeable on the base of wine.

-To taste wines using our three senses
+Tasting wines using 3 senses

 Now we use your senses: three, in particular, are linked with wine tasting and this is only a little overview…

 Let’s observe our wine trying to understand its color tonality.